ido747/daily-active-users/README.md

 Iterate all lines from the file = O(N) - when N is the number of rows in the file.

-two split = o(2K) = O(K) - when k is the number of chars in line each line.
+two split = o(2K) = O(K) - when k is the number of chars in each line.

-Hashmap actions (contains, get, insert) = O(1) in avarage Hashset actions (contains, get, inset) = o(1) in avarage
+Hashmap actions (contains, get, insert) = O(1) in avarage Hashset actions (contains, get, inset) = O(1) in avarage

 Total time complexity = o(N*K)

-I used hashmap and hashset data structures for efficient actions. it can be slight more efficient if i was make only one split, and not two. i made twh because the each line is not so long according to the example template.
+I used hashmap and hashset data structures for efficient actions. it can be slight more efficient if i was make only one split, and not two. i made two because each line is not so long according to the example template.

 Total space complexity = o(N*M) - when N is for the hashmap and m is for each hashset.